midlantica/LovelyBunchOfCoconuts/content/claims/degrowth_movement.md

 ---
-title: "Degrowth Movement"
+title: 'Degrowth Movement'
-claim: "Degrowth Movement"
+claim: 'Degrowth Movement'
-translation: "Let’s all be poorer—on purpose."
+translation: 'Let’s all be poorer—on purpose.'
 ---

 ## "Degrowth Movement"